Teaching assistant Classroom assistant, learning support assistant

 - experience of working with children

-- GCSEs (A* to C) or equivalent, in English and maths
+- GCSEs at grades 9 to 4 (A* to C) or equivalent, in English and maths

 Qualifications in childcare or youth work could also be helpful.